athex01/MusicMood--A-Music-Recommendation-System/readMe(Steps-to-RUN).txt

 Notes:
 ------
 - Ensure all files are in the same folder before running.
-- You can modify the datasets to include more movies as per your use case.
+- You can modify the datasets to include more songs as per your use case.